code-tour-ai/codetour_ai/README.md

 ## 🎯 How It Works

-CodeTour AI uses a sophisticated multi-stage pipeline:
+Tour de Code AI uses a sophisticated multi-stage pipeline:

 ### 1. **Repomix Analysis** 📦
 - Scans entire workspace for source files